UlyanaFilkova/UlyanaFilkova/README.md

 ## Frontend Developer
 🎓 Student of the Belarusian State University, the Faculty of Applied Mathematics and Computer Science

-📚 English: B2 (Upper-Intermediate)
+💻 Frontend developer with over a year of experience

-💻 Passionate about frontend development and website creation
+🌠 Passionate about frontend development and website creation

 <img src="https://user-images.githubusercontent.com/74038190/212284087-bbe7e430-757e-4901-90bf-4cd2ce3e1852.gif" width="40">